Table of Contents

 4. Plan for Ongoing Management: Outline any changes to the care plan based on the assessment, including new medications, therapies, or referrals.

 • Example: “Increased frequency of pain medication to every 4 hours PRN.
-Scheduled consult for mobility support.”
+Scheduled physical therapy consult for mobility support.”

 Patient and Family Interactions